slashtechno/wyzely-detect/README.md

 ## Usage
 ### Installation
+Cloning the repository is not required when installing from PyPi but is required when installing from source
 1. Clone this repo with `git clone https://github.com/slashtechno/wyzely-detect`
 2. `cd` into the cloned repository
 3. Then, either install with [Poetry](https://python-poetry.org/) or run with Docker

 #### Docker
 1. Modify to `docker-compose.yml` to achieve desired configuration
 2. Run in the background with `docker compose up -d

+#### Installing from PyPi with pip
+This assumes you have Python 3.10 or 3.11 installed
+1. `pip install wyzely-detect`
+    a.
+You may need to use `pip3` instead of `pip`
+2. `wyzely-detect`

 #### Poetry
 1. `poetry install`